-The Investment Policy Guidelines of the Swiss National Bank (SNB) detail the transactions described in art.
-9, para.
-1 of the National Bank Act which the SNB may enter into in order to perform its investment policy tasks and define the scope of the SNB’s investment policy.
-In addition to investment policy principles and details on the investment instruments, the Guidelines also lay down specifications for the investment and risk control process.
+The ‘Investment policy guidelines of the Swiss National Bank (SNB)’ detail the transactions described in the National Bank Act which the SNB may enter into in order to perform its investment policy tasks.
+They define the scope of the SNB’s investment activity.
+In addition to investment policy principles and details on the investment instruments, the guidelines also lay down specifications for the investment and risk control process.

 Minimum exchange rate